EurJIC-Wöhler Young Investigator Prize

 Candidates can be nominated by researchers in industry or academia with responsibility in an appropriate field.
 Only in exceptional cases will self-nominations be considered.
 The EurJIC-Wöhler Young Investigator Prize is an international award, and nominations are welcome for candidates of all nationalities, races, genders, sexual orientations and countries of residence.

-The selection will be made by a jury of representatives from universities and industry appointed by the board of the Wöhler Association, and by members of the Editorial Board of EurJIC.
+The selection will be made by a jury of representatives of universities and industry appointed by the board of the Wöhler Association, and by members of the Editorial Board of EurJIC.
 The decision of the jury is final.

-The complete nomination must be in English and must comprise a copy of the selected published original research article, a detailed curriculum vitae, and a list of scientific publications over the past 3 years of the candidate, and also a thorough justification of the nomination and an appraisal of the work of the nominee by at least one other university professor.
+The complete nomination must be in English and must comprise a copy of the selected published original research article, a detailed Curriculum Vitae, and a list of scientific publications over the past 3 years of the candidate, and also a thorough justification of the nomination and an appraisal of the work of the nominee by at least one other university professor.
 For self-nominations, at least two such appraisals are required.
 Nominations should be submitted in electronic form by March 30th, 2026, to the Wöhler Association for Inorganic Chemistry, GDCh Office, Dipl.-Biol.
 Nicole Bürger, n.buerger@gdch.de.

 awardee